-All staff will record any reports of bullying on Serious Incidents Form (see appendix 1) and records will be kept and monitored by the Headteacher.
+All staff will record any reports of bullying on Serious Incidents Form (see appendices 2 for copy of recording sheet) and records will be kept and monitored by the Head Teacher.
 Anyone who is or has experienced bullying will be given a diary to record any incidents of bullying.
-The Headteacher and SENCO will analyse reports to identify any patterns each term.
-This policy will be reviewed every 2 years by the Senior Management Team.
-The school community (staff, pupils and parents) will be consulted about this policy and its effects via an annual questionnaire.
+The Head Teacher and other staff member will analyse reports to identify any patterns each term.

+This policy will be reviewed every 2 years a copy will always be available on the website.